1. Why extraction and why now?

-Canada’s cannabis market is currently dominated by dried flower products, with only an estimated 13% market share held by extract products.
-If the last phase of the cannabis market was all about production and distribution, this phase will be dominated by technology.
+Canada’s specialty drug market is currently dominated by dried flower products, with only an estimated 13% market share held by extract products.
+If the last phase of the cannabis market was all about production and distribution, the next phase will be dominated by technology.
 Many new products such as edibles, beverages and topicals are now for sale legally in Canada.

 2. What is CO2 Extraction?

-Carbon dioxide (CO2) extraction is a relatively new process used to extract the essence of the cannabis plant (Full Spectrum).
+Carbon dioxide (CO2) extraction is a relatively new process used to extract the essence of the spource material (Full Spectrum).
 When a certain amount of pressure is applied to CO2, this gas turns into liquid.
-This liquid CO2 can be used as a very inert, safe, “liquid solvent” to extract oils form the cannabis biomass.
+This liquid CO2 can be used as a very inert, safe, “liquid solvent” to extract oils form the biomass.